schokokeksorg/freewvs/README.md

 #### What does the output tell me?

-Output looks like this:
+The output looks like this:

 ```
 Joomla-3 3.9.11 (3.9.13) CVE-2019-18674 /home/joe/websites/joessite/
 ```

 This says that in /home/joe/websites/joessite/, there's a Joomla installation of version 3.9.11.
-This version is vulnerable to CVE-2019-18674 and you should update to version 3.9.13.
+This version is vulnerable to CVE-2019-18674, and you should update it to version 3.9.13.

 #### CVE-2019-XXXX seems to be very minor, at least it doesn't affect me.
 Am I safe?

 No, as freewvs only checks for the latest vulnerabilities.
 There may be other vulnerabilities in your version not listed by freewvs.
 The only way to be sure is to check the upstream changelog.

-#### There is no version inside the brackets, what does that mean?
+#### There is no version inside the brackets.
+What does that mean?

 It means your web application has not released a security update.
-Often this means the software is no longer developed.
+Often, this means the software is no longer developed.

 ## contributions